 Over 2019, the project will celebrate and promote the growing barn quilt movement in and around the county, and will encourage more to join in and get barn quilting, through a range of exciting elements including:

 “Barn Quilt Party” Series (July-August 2019)

-These festive, family-friendly events in green spaces around the county will feature: demonstrations of barn quilt painting and related arts, barn and traditional quilt displays, kids’ activities, live music, fun and delicious themed refreshments, barn quilt and related vendors, and more ways to learn about--and share your own experience with--barn quilt making in the county!
-Details vary by location and date.
+These festive, family-friendly events in green spaces around the county featured: demonstrations of barn quilt painting and related arts, barn and traditional quilt displays, kids’ activities, live music, fun and delicious themed refreshments, barn quilt and related vendors, and more ways to learn about--and share your own experience with--barn quilt making in the county!
+Details varied by location and date.

 July 14 (1:00-5:00 pm): Colton, NY, Swift Field

 August 3 (10:00 am-12:00 pm): Hammond, NY, Iva Smith Memorial Gallery

 August 10 (1:00-4:00 pm): Massena, NY, Nicandri Nature Center